-Text description provided by the architects.
+From the Architect.
 During recent years there has been a clear enrichment of the musical and cultural life of Boca del Rio, Veracruz.
 In 2014, the Boca del Rio Philharmonic Orchestra was formed, and through its performances it has attracted diverse musical expressions, local and foreign musicians, making it the heart of the cultural life of the city.

 In its interior, the concert hall unfolds the technical knowledge of foreign and local specialists in acoustics, isoptics and theatrical mechanics.
 It possesses the equipment to become the most sophisticated concert hall in the country.

-The architectural program considers a concert hall for classical, traditional and popular music for an audience of 966, also having the possibility of presenting shows involving dance and theater, as well as cinema.
-Additionally, the forum will have a rehearsal hall that can also serve for camera concerts, floor theater plays, cinema and contemporary dance presentations.
+The architectural program considers a concert hall for classical, traditional and popular music for an audience of 850, also having the possibility of presenting shows involving dance and theater, as well as cinema.
+Additionally, the forum will have a rehearsal hall that can also serve for chamber concerts, floor theater plays, cinema and contemporary dance presentations.
 The hall can hold 150 spectators.

 The public area of the building features a three-story height vestibule combining the floors and voids creating the access to the halls.
 The final floor fits a terrace overlooking the river and the sea.
 The building also has a cafeteria and a restaurant.
 Within the platforms of the vestibule, spaces are formed where solo concerts, camera concerts, dance performance and contemporary theater plays can be held.